ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 ---
-title: "MX Plan: Configuring your email address in Outlook for Windows"
+title: "MX Plan : Configuring your email address in Outlook for Windows"
 excerpt: "Find out how to configure your MX Plan email address in Outlook for Windows"
 updated: 2024-02-16
 ---